wellincall/shypple-take-home/2/README.md

 ]
 ```

 #### (2) WRT-0002 - *Acceptance criteria*: Return the cheapest sailing (direct or indirect).
-If the cheapest one contains more than one sailing (two sailings) in the following format, you should return all sailing legs (You need to compare the sum of all sailing legs to find the cheapest sailing option)
+If the cheapest one contains more than one sailing (two sailings) in the following format, you should return all sailing legs (You need to compare the sum of all sailing legs to find the cheapest sailing option).
+Use same CNSHA as origin port & NLRTM as destination port input parameters

 ```json
 [